• Skip to primary navigation

 This is a potential problem with investment real estate.
 If someone is injured on a property you own, they’ll pursue compensation against you.
 Even if you have property insurance, it may not be sufficient to cover the amount of a claim.
 The claim may also relate to an event that’s not covered by your policy.
 Either situation could lead to a lawsuit against you personally.

 On the regulatory side, local governments can pass laws that affect landlords.
 Rent control is one example.
 But we had a more general episode during the COVID-19 pandemic when thousands of municipalities declared moratoriums.
-Those enabled tenants to stop making rent payments, while the landlords were still responsible to pay for the cost of the property.
+Those enabled tenants to stop making rent payments, while the landlords were still responsible for paying for the cost of the property.

 A Former Real Estate Investor Goes All in on Bitcoin